rahafduglass/rahafduglass/README.md

 - ☕ I'm a JAVA developer.
 - 💻 Passionate about Java backend development.
 - 🔭 Currently working on my graduation project a social hub.
 - 📫 Reach me at @duglassrahaf@gmail.com
+- ⚡ Fun fact: I don’t time travel, but every time I revisit my old code, it feels like I’m looking at ancient history.

 ## 🌐 Connect with Me: